 Carl Albert Public Internship Program

 State agencies interested in participating in the Carl Albert Public Internship Program (CAPIP) select, appoint, and pay eligible applicants.
 Undergraduates are employed for one or two academic semesters or 999 hours.
 Senior Undergraduate and Executive Fellows (graduate) Interns may be employed for up to two years and are eligible for health and retirement benefits.
-Executive Fellows who successfully complete a two-year internship are eligible for appointment to a position in the classified or unclassified state service.
+Upon successful completion of an internship in the Undergraduate, Senior Undergraduate, or Executive Fellows Program, a participant who has met all requirements of education and experience shall be eligible for appointment to a position in the classified or unclassified service of the state and shall be deemed as meeting all other statutory requirements.
 Employment through CAPIP is neither automatic nor guaranteed.

 Undergraduate Internship Program